Siytek/wp-syntaxhighlighter-arduino/README.md

 wp-syntaxhighlighter-arduino
 ============================

-Highly derivative wordpress plugin to add an Arduino Brush SyntaxHighlighter Evolved.
+Highly wordpress plugin to add an Arduino Brush SyntaxHighlighter Evolved.

-It would not have been possible without the work of
+It would not have been possible without and currently very derivative of:
 - Alex Gorbatchev
 -- http://alexgorbatchev.com/SyntaxHighlighter/manual/brushes/custom.html
 - Alex Mills